alazraq/AutoML/Report/Report.md

 X_data_exploration[["consumption", "weekday"]].groupby("weekday").mean().plot()
 ```

 The consumption is also really **high on tuesday**.
-We could not find any justification for this.
+We could not find any justification for this

 **3. Difference between months**